SignifAi/notify-signifai-zabbix/README.md

 1. Make sure you're in the Administration tab
 2. Enter the Users section (it's the link immediately to the left of "Media Types")
+3. Click the "Create user group" button on the far right side of the screen, just to the right of the selection box saying "User groups"
+4. Set "signifai" as the Group name.
+Ensure that the Frontend access selection box is set to Disabled and that the Enabled checkbox is checked, and click into the Permissions tab.
+5. Click the "Add" button underneath the list box in the Read only column.
+6. Check everything in the popup.
+(The SignifAI user must have at least read access to everything to get notifications)
+7. Once everything is selected, click the Save button at the bottom of the page.
-3. Change "User Groups" in the selection box on the right under the Administration sections bar to "Users"
+8. Now change the "User groups" in the selection box on the right to "Users".
-4. Click the "Create user" button to the right of that selection box
+9. Click the "Create user" button to the right of that selection box
-5. Fill Alias with "signifai", add to whatever user groups you need ("No access to frontend" is recommended), _choose a strong password_ and fill the password fields with it, and fill everything else out at your discretion.
+10. Fill Alias with "signifai", _choose a strong password_ and fill the password fields with it, and fill everything else out at your discretion.
+11. Add the "signifai" user group to the Groups list by using the Add button just to the right of the list box.
+A pop-up should appear;
+    check the box for "signifai" and click Select.
+The pop-up should close.
-6. Click the "Media" tab.
+12. Click the "Media" tab.
-7. Click "Add" under the media list (which should say "No media found." at this point)
+13. Click "Add" under the media list (which should say "No media found." at this point)
-8. In the popup, change the type to "signifai"
+14. In the popup, change the type to "signifai"
-9. Put your SignifAI API key in the "Send to" field.
+15. Put "signifai" in the "Send to" field.
-10. If it isn't already, ensure that "When active" is set to 1-7,00:00-24:00
+16. If it isn't already, ensure that "When active" is set to 1-7,00:00-24:00
-11. Make sure all checkboxes for "Use if severity" are checked
+17. Make sure all checkboxes for "Use if severity" are checked
-12. Status should be "Enabled"
+18. Ensure that "Status" is "Enabled"
-13. Click the "Add" button in the pop-up.
+19. Click the "Add" button in the pop-up.
 The new media should be added to the media list.
-14. Click the "Save" button at the bottom of the page.
+20. Click the "Save" button at the bottom of the page.
-15. Now create a user group by changing the selection box on the right from "Users" to "User Groups" and clicking the Create User Group button
-16. Set "signifai" as the Group name, and add the signifai user to it by selecting it in the box on the right and clicking the « button.
-    Ensure the group is enabled and click into the Permissions tab.
-    Finally, ensure Frontend access is set to Disabled.
-17. Click the "Add" button underneath the list box in the Read only column.
-18. Check everything in the popup.
-(The SignifAI user must have at least read access to everything to get notifications)
-19. Once everything is selected, click the Save button at the bottom of the page.

 ## 3. Adding the reporting action
 1. Enter the Configuration page from the top tabs of the screen